Overview of Colorado’s divorce process:

 The goal of mediation is to attempt to resolve all the issues between the parties via a facilitated agreement.
 If full agreements are reached the Parties are required to write up the agreements into two documents, the Separation Agreement and Parenting Plan (if there are children under age 19).
 Once those are filed with the court, the court will schedule a Non-contested Permanent Orders hearing to approve the documents and, if approved, enter a Decree of Dissolution of Marriage and, if necessary, a Support Order.

-Find out how Bird Brown can make your divorce process easier here.
+Find out how Colorado Springs Mediation can make your divorce process easier here.